FrancescoXX/free-Web3-resources/README.md

 ## NFT Marketplaces

 - [Axie Infinity](https://marketplace.axieinfinity.com/) Axie Marketplace is the online shop for the video game Axie Infinity.
-- [Decentraland](https://decentraland.org/) Decentraland is completely based on the fantasy (Metaverse), with pretty much the same functionality as the real world.
+- [Decentraland](https://decentraland.org/) Decentraland is completely based on fantasy (Metaverse), with pretty much the same functionality as the real world.
 - [Looksrare](https://looksrare.org/) LooksRare is a community-first NFT marketplace with rewards for participating.
 - [OpenSea](https://opensea.io/) Opensea is the largest NFT marketplace and the one I used to mint my first NFT.
 - [Rarible](https://rarible.com/) A very large marketplace, partnered with Adobe.
 To use the marketplace, you need its own token "Rarible"